0xh/SongWiki/README.md

 :warning: take note of the arquillian.xml file in `test/resources/`.
 The `glassFishHome` property should be set to the local copy of Payara to run the tests with!
-Currenty, the Payara server is expected to live one directory above the source code (denoted by the `../`).
+Currenty, the Payara server is expected to live two directories above the source code (denoted by the `../../`).
 If this is not set correctly the application won't find the server to be deployed to and therefor won't run!

 ### :shield: Security